saikiran123456/saikiran123456/README.md

 # 💫 About Me :
 - 💻 Data Scientist & Analyst</b>.
-- 💻 Love to get the most out of data</b>.
+- 🌱 Passionate about Data Science and Machine Learning.
+"Learning Makes Me Happy" 💻 Love to get the most out of data</b>.
-- 🔭 I’m currently building Machine Learning Projects and Deploying them as End-To-End Solutions.
+- 🔭 I’m currently building Machine Learning Projects with model deployment and monitoring.
 - 🌱 I’m currently mastering Data Science and Several Python based libraries.
 - 💬 Ask me about Python, Data Analysis, Machine Learning and Databases
 - 👯 I write articles on **<a href= "https://saikirandasari41.medium.com/">Medium</a>** aiming to explain the concepts in layman terms.